spareinetrip/stremula-1/README.md

        - Only deletes weekends from the previous year, never from the same year (safe for multiple posts per Grand Prix)
        - Future-proof: Works for any year transition (2025→2026, 2026→2027, etc.)
      - Extracts magnet link and session information
+     - **Smart Torrent Handling**:
+       - Checks if the magnet link was recently attempted and is still downloading (within last 30 minutes)
+       - If still downloading, skips it and moves to the next post
-     - Converts magnet link to Real Debrid streaming links
+       - If not recently attempted, converts magnet link to Real Debrid streaming links
+       - Waits up to 1 minute for Real Debrid to download the torrent (reduced from 5 minutes to prevent getting stuck)
+       - If still downloading after 1 minute, saves the status and moves on (will retry later)
+       - Tracks torrent status in the database to avoid repeated attempts
      - Saves everything to the database
    - Stops that fetch round when it finds a weekend that is fully processed (both 1080p and 2160p posts have all required sessions)
    - Returns normally and waits for the next scheduled fetch